limitedeternity/yanes/README.md

 **Address Space Layout**:

 - CPU Data: **0x0000 – 0x00FF**

   - The latest keypress in form of ASCII code is stored in **0x00FF**.

 - Stack: **0x0100 – 0x01FF**

 - VGA Buffer: **0x0200 – 0x05FF**

   * Layout:

     ![image](https://user-images.githubusercontent.com/24318966/104934963-b4158e00-59bb-11eb-8add-fcc913b8bc83.png)

   * Color Codes:

     ![yanes](https://user-images.githubusercontent.com/24318966/104935109-e2936900-59bb-11eb-8bb3-b2754d017906.png)

 - Program Space: **0x8000 – 0xFFF0**

   - Therefore, max size is **0x7FF0** bytes.
-  - Programs are an executable bytecode for this emulator.
-You can write it manually using a hex editor of your choice or use an assembler to produce it.
+  - Programs are executable machine code sequences for this simulator.
+You can either write one manually using a hex editor of your choice or use an assembler to produce it.

 - Reset Vector: **0xFFFC**

 - IRQ Vector: **0xFFFE**

   - If you want to override `BRK` behavior, you can write an address of your custom procedure there.
     In case you want to revert its default behavior (program termination), you just need to null the IRQ Vector.